nf-core/rnaseq/docs/configuration/aws.md

 4. Launch an Amazon Machine Instance (AMI)
     1. Go to the EC2 Dashboard
     2. Click _Launch Instance_
-    3. Select the _Community AMIs_ tab and search for the NGI-RNAseq AMI that we have created
+    3. Select the _Community AMIs_ tab and search for the nfcore/RNAseq AMI that we have created
         * AMI id: `ami-9a5c79e9`
-        * This image contains all of the required software for the NGI-RNAseq pipeline and is maintained by us for easy use by the community.
+        * This image contains all of the required software for the nfcore/RNAseq pipeline and is maintained by us for easy use by the community.
     4. Click Select
     5. Select the `m4.4xlarge` Instance Type
         * If running with STAR and Human data, we need around 34GB RAM.
 This is the cheapest instance type with that memory available.